nic-name/alexa_tutorial/README.md

 9. Click __Choose__.

 ## Creating an invocation name
+When you say a skill's invocation name you begin an interaction with a particular custom skill.
+For example, if the invocation name is Chatter bot, users can say: "Alexa, ask Chatter bot."

 1. In the __CUSTOM__ menu, navigate to __Invocation__.
 2. Enter your __Skill Invocation Name__.